silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 lastUpdated: 2025-08-07
 ---

-Placeholder: This could be mainly links for now, or portions from the listed Understanding Unicode chapters.

-Here are the main subtopics, some with info copied from WSBP.

 **Encoding** refers to the process of representing information in some form.
 In computer systems, we encode written language by representing the **graphemes** or other **text elements** of the writing system in terms of sequences of **characters**, units of textual information within some system for representing written texts.
 These characters are in turn represented within a computer in terms of the only means of representation the computer knows how to work with: binary numbers.

 A **character set encoding** (or **character encoding**) is such a system for doing this.
 Any character set encoding involves at least these two components: a set of characters and some system for representing these in terms of the processing units used within the computer.